 Hometown: Depends on whether your definition of “hometown” is where you were born or where you were raised, if different.
 For me, it’s Sycamore, Illinois, and Wauwatosa, Wisconsin, respectively.

-Favorite books: The Amazing Adventures of Kavalier and Clay, by Michael Chabon; The Sun Also Rises, by Ernest Hemingway; A Prayer for Owen Meany, by John Irving; Bird by Bird, by Anne Lamott
+Favorite books: The Amazing Adventures of Kavalier and Clay, by Michael Chabon; The Sun Also Rises, by Ernest Hemingway; A Prayer for Owen Meany, by John Irving; Bird by Bird, by Anne Lamott; The Years That Matter Most: How College Makes or Breaks Us, by Paul Tough.

-Favorite movies: To Kill a Mockingbird (one of the only adaptations of a novel that does justice; the book is one of my favorites, too); Willie Wonka and the Chocolate Factory (sorry, Johnny Depp fans, Gene Wilder’s Willie Wonka is unbeatable); Field of Dreams (because “Hey… dad?
+Favorite movies: To Kill a Mockingbird (one of the only adaptations of a novel that does justice; the book is one of my favorites, too); Willie Wonka and the Chocolate Factory (with Gene Wilder; nothing finer); Field of Dreams (because “Hey… dad?
 Wanna have a catch?” works every time).

 When you visit Appleton, be sure to: Look up as you walk down College Avenue.
 The buildings have beautiful details on the outside which match the tin-stamped ceilings you’ll find on the inside of many of them.